domRiddle/ASF/Deprecation.md

 ### Stage 1

 Stage 1 happened in version V3.1.2.2 where we added appropriate warning to usage of `--service`.
-Now-obsolete `--service` argument still used to work like before, but with a warning indicating that it'll be removed in future version.
+Now-obsolete `--service` argument is automatically converted to new `--no-restart --process-required --system-required` settings, effectively acting exactly the same as old `--service` switch.

 ## Stage 2